SeaOfNodes/Simple/chapter04/README.md

 `peephole()` calls `deadCodeElim()` which is shown below.

 ## Dead Code Elimination(DCE)

-We call DCE every time we lose a use of a Node; when replacing via peeps and exciting scopes.
-DCE recursively deletes Nodes:

-- `delUse` deletes a Node use; if the use count goes to zero recursively.
-- `kill` deletes all inputs on self, while calling `delUse` to remove the matching use.
+We call `kill` every time a Node makes the 1-user-to-0-users transition during graph editing.
+This commonly happens when replacing via peeps and exiting scopes.
+This recursive `kill` amounts to Dead Code Elimination in many other compilers; here we call it in a very fine-grained way.
+Many Nodes will be created by the parser, only to be killed before the very next lexeme is parsed.

 For more information please read the [appendix section](appendix/dce.md#appendix) on dead code elimination.

+The suggestively called `deadCodeElim` function is a thin wrapper over `kill` used by `peepholeOpt` to avoid prematurely killing a Node which only briefly makes the 1->0 users transition.

 ```java
 // m is the new Node, self is the old.